Keith Marischal House is the place where hundreds of witches spent their last night before being executed.

 There are also spiral carvings on the exterior of a window, which bear a likeness to those made by a philosophical secret society founded in the 1600s.

-The house, which is being sold by Savills, is described by the firm as a “delightful, historic country house in mature gardens with far-reaching views.”
+The house, which is being sold by Savills, is described by them as a “delightful, historic country house in mature gardens with far-reaching views.”